Featured Posts

 Why Customer Learning is the Key to Sales Success

-What does that mean?
-That you can’t wait until the customer has asked for a visit from a sales representative to start selling.
-You need to act before that and in a way that will bring value by teaching something the buyer didn’t know before.
+What this means is that you can’t wait until a customer has asked for a visit from a sales representative to start selling.
+You need to act before that and in a way that brings value by teaching the buyer something they didn’t know before.

 Think about it.
 What do you remember most about a conversation?
 Do you remember hearing about stuff you already know?
 No, you remember what you heard that was new and applied directly to your interests.